gitover22/CaptchaNetTrainer/README.md

 ## how to run
 - git clone or download zip.
-- Install the required packages.
+- install the required packages.
 - modify parameters for your model or add model.
-- Use dataset generator to generate the dataset.
+- use dataset generator to generate the dataset.
-- Train and test the model.
+- train and test the model.

 ## todo list
 - implement a client using PyQt, which makes it easy for users to change parameters and so on.